Filggy/SubGAD/README.md

-# GASR
+# SubGAD
-This is the source code of："GASR: Graph-level Anomaly Detection via Substructure-Enhanced Representation Learning"
+This is the source code of："Substructure-Guided Graph-level Anomaly Detection with Attention-Aware Aggregation"

 ## Requirements
 This code requires the following: